-Short piston stroke mode gives the hammer high impact rate.
-Use short stroke mode when breaking concrete or soft rock (penetrative breaking).
+Short piston strokes give the hammer a high impact rate.
+Set the stroke selector to short stroke mode (SHORT) when breaking concrete or soft rock (penetrative breaking).
 See illustration 2.

-Note: Stroke selector has only two positions, long and short piston stroke mode.
+Note: The Stroke selector has only two positions, LONG and SHORT.
 Do not apply any other positions in between.

-Selecting long and short stroke mode
+Selecting stroke mode

-- 1. Remove shield plate. - 2.
-Turn the screw clockwise (to short stroke mode) or counter-clockwise (to long stroke mode) as shown in illustration below.
+- 1. Remove the shield plate. - 2.
+To select long stroke mode, turn the stroke selector screw counter-clockwise to the LONG position.
+To select short stroke mode, turn it clockwise to the SHORT position.
+See the illustration.

-3. Insert shield plate.
+3. Insert the shield plate.

-Note: Stroke selector has only two positions, short stroke and long stroke.
+Note: The Stroke selector has only two positions, LONG and SHORT.
 Do not apply any other positions in between.